M-Derbyshire/scaff/README.md

 ### Setting up SCAFF commands:

-A *scaff.json* file contains a JSON object, with 1 property:
+A *scaff.json* file contains a JSON object, with 2 properties:
  - `commands` is an array of command objects.
+ - `children` is an array of file paths (relative to the location of this *scaff.json* file).
+Each one is a path to a "child" scaff file.
+A child scaff file's contents are structured in the same way as a *scaff.json* file.

 Each command object has 4 properties:
  - `name` is the name of the command.
  - `files` is an array of file objects.
  - `directories` is an array of directory objects.
- - `templateDirectoryPath` is the path to the directory that contains the file templates for the command (this path is relative to the location of the *scaff.json* file).
+ - `templateDirectoryPath` is the path to a directory that contains the file templates for the command (this path is relative to the location of this *scaff.json*/child file).

 Each directory object has 3 properties:
  - `name` is the name that the directory should be created with.
 This can contain variable tags.